 (Re)Association Request for FILS key confirmation [CID 4851]

-The STA constructs an Association Request frame for FILS authentication per section 8.3.3.5 (Association Request frame format).
+The STA constructs an (Re)Association Request frame for FILS authentication per section 8.3.3.5 ((Re)Association Request frame format).
 Hash functions are used to generate the Key Confirmation element and the specific hash function depends on the AKM negotiated (8.4.2.24.3 (AKM suites)).
 [CID 4852, 4332][14/0824r2]

 For FILS shared key authentication, the KeyAuth field of the Key Confirmation element is constructed by using the HMAC mode of the negotiated hash function with a key of KCK on a concatenation of the STA's nonce, the AP's nonce, the STA's MAC address, the AP's BSSID, and conditionally the STA's public Diffie-Hellman value and the AP's public Diffie-Hellman value, in that order:[13/1354r2] [14/0824r2]